VivekTomar03/Daily-Digest-App-Native/README.md

 1. **Home Screen**
    - Displays top headlines.
    - Discover news by categories.
-   - News by creators.
+   - Search for specific news articles by keywords.

 2. **News Details Screen**
    - Detailed view of the selected news article.
-   - Dynamic background image based on the article's content.
+   - Dynamic image based on the article's content.
-   - Option to save and share the article.

-3. **Search Screen**
-   - Search for news articles by keywords.
-   - Filter results by date, category, and source.

-4. **Saved Articles Screen**
-   - View and manage your saved articles.

-5. **Profile Screen**
-   - Manage your user profile, preferences, and saved articles.

 ## API